-Take the lead and sign the Pledge
+Take the lead and sign The Pledge

 It's good for your team, business and customers

-It's called it The Good Work Pledge because the characteristics of 'good work' can help prevent new mental health problems developing and support those with mental health conditions to do well at work and thrive.
+It's called The Good Work Pledge because the characteristics of 'good work' can help prevent new mental health problems developing and support those with mental health conditions to do well at work and thrive.

 It’s backed by CIMSPA, good for businesses, for the sector workforce and for the customers we serve.
-The pledge includes:
+The Pledge includes:

 An action plan guide